Distressed asphalt pavement cracks in several different types of patterns which can indicate the cause of failure.

 Resurfacing a pavement will shave off the top layer of old asphalt till it becomes an even surface, remove all debris, lay down an adhesive coat, and then apply the new asphalt in compacted layers.
-Potholes or sever depressions, indicating problems with the subbase, will be evacuated and repaired, to the same level of its surroundings, then the new asphalt layer can be applied.
+Potholes or severe depressions, indicating problems with the subbase, will be evacuated and repaired, to the same level of its surroundings, then the new asphalt layer can be applied.

 There are certain preparations for constructing an overlay and, as with any project, the amount of time and effort spent in preparation will be the basis for how well the finished parking will look and how long it will last.

 Resurfacing is a great economical repair solution for a parking lot that is heavily oxidized but still has some remaining flexibility atop a strong and solid subbase.
 The best way to understand if a resurfacing will be adequate for your troubled parking lot is to seek advise from Jersey Strong Paving.
 To schedule a free, no obligation consultation, contact us at (609) 337-4944 or fill out our online form.
-A detailed written estimate provided shortly after inspection. .
+A detailed written estimate will be provided shortly after inspection. .

 Asphalt Parking Lot Resurfacing Steps

-Sections of the existing parking lot, that have alligator cracking, deep fissures and pot holes should be removed down to the subbase then repaired.
+Sections of the existing parking lot, that have alligator cracking, deep fissures and pot holes should be removed down to the subbase and then repaired.